Ubiquitin: Structure

 Differently linked chains have specific effects on the protein to which they are attached, caused by differences in the conformations of the protein chains.
 K29-, K33-, K63- and M1-linked chains have a fairly linear conformation; they are known as open-conformation chains.
 K6-, K11-, and K48-linked chains form closed conformations.
 The ubiquitin molecules in open-conformation chains do not interact with each other, except for the covalent isopeptide bonds linking them together.
 In contrast, the closed conformation chains have interfaces with interacting residues.
 Altering the chain conformations exposes and conceals different parts of the ubiquitin protein, and the different linkages are recognized by proteins that are specific for the unique topologies that are intrinsic to the linkage.
 Proteins can specifically bind to ubiquitin via ubiquitin-binding domains (UBDs).
 The distances between individual ubiquitin units in chains differ between lysine 63- and 48-linked chains.
 The UBDs exploit this by having small spacers between ubiquitin-interacting motifs that bind lysine 48-linked chains (compact ubiquitin chains) and larger spacers for lysine 63-linked chains.
 The machinery involved in recognising polyubiquitin chains can also differentiate between K63-linked chains and M1-linked chains, demonstrated by the fact that the latter can induce proteasomal degradation of the substrate.

 Function

-The ubiquitination system functions in a wide variety of cellular processes, including:
+The ubiquitylation system functions in a wide variety of cellular processes, including: